-Finally, upon completion of the upgrade project, the refinery has an increased flexibility in terms of crude oil supply, as it can process 100% high-sulfur crude oil, heavy crude oil products and semi-finished products in the hydrocracker complexes.
+Finally, upon completion of the upgrade project, the refinery has increased flexibility in terms of crude oil supply, as it can process 100% high-sulfur crude oil, heavy crude oil products, and semi-finished products in the hydrocracker complexes.

 The Thessaloniki refinery is of a hydroskimming type and has a 1.4 million m3 storage capacity.
 It is the only refinery in Northern Greece and has the capability of supplying both the domestic market and the neighboring countries in Southeast Europe.

 The refinery’s upgrade was successfully completed in 2011 and it can be divided into three main projects: (a) distillation units renovation, (b) storage capacity increase for better flexibility in crude oil supply, and (c) a new Continuous Catalytic Regeneration Reformer (CCR, 15,000 bbl/d) as well as a desulfurization unit for maximizing gasoline and diesel production.